hackarmour/monoinit/README.md

 ## Getting Started
 You need `git`, `wget` and `python3` to use monoinit.

-This script is expected to be ran only on *NIX systems.
+This script is expected to run only on *NIX systems.
 If you're on windows, please use Windows Subsystem for Linux.

 Use the following command to get monoinit in your project:
 ```bash